antoniofractuous/MEAN-stack-angular/README.md

 `cd ..`

+## Starting the Node Server

-And we start the server by running:
+So, after changing directories to 'Books' we start our server by running:

 `node server.js`

 The server is now up and running, we can connect it via port 3300.

-So, let's access it from our browser.
-However, before doing that, we will need to open a TCP on port 3300 in our AWS Web Console for our EC2 instance and allow access from anywhere. (not ideal for security reasons, but it is good for testing)
+Let's access it from our browser.
+However, before doing that, we will need to open a TCP on port 3300 in our AWS Web Console for our EC2 instance and allow access from anywhere. (not ideal for security reasons, but it is good for testing purposes)

 ![EC2 port 3300](./images/tcp-3300.png)

 Ultimately, we access our book register web application from the internet with our browser using our EC2 instance's Public IP address or Public DNS name. 'http://localhost:3300'.

-**NOTE**: Your localhost is your EC2 instance public-ipv4-address.
+**NOTE**: *Your localhost is your EC2 instance public-ipv4-address.*

 ![book register website](./images/book-register-website.png)